Thermal Stability: GasLab Q2 Natural Gas Analyzer Improves Combustion Control

 Request a Quote

 In most high-temperature manufacturing processes, thermal stability, the ability of a fluid to resist breaking down under heat stress, is critical to maximizing process yield, efficiency, and profitability.
-Thermal stability inside a furnace is directly related to the consistency of the natural gas fueling the burners.
+It ensures that gases or fluids maintain integrity and do not break down or degrade even at high temperatures.

 When feedback control systems face continually moving input variables, there is an increasing risk of losing thermal stability and control, resulting in more off-spec gas, increased pollution, and higher operational costs.